Most women with genitopelvic pain/penetration disorder cannot tolerate insertion of any object into the vagina.

 Breastfeeding, which can cause dryness of the vagina because estrogen levels are low

-Rarely, an abnormality present at birth (such as an abnormal partition within the vagina) or a hymen Superficial pain Genitopelvic pain/penetration disorder includes pain during sexual intercourse or other sexual activity that involves penetration and involuntary contraction of muscles around the opening of... read more that interferes with entry of the penis
+Rarely, an abnormality present at birth (such as an abnormal partition within the vagina) or a hymen Superficial pain that interferes with entry of the penis

-Surgery that narrows the vagina (for example, to repair tissues torn during childbirth or to correct pelvic organ prolapse Pelvic Organ Prolapse (POP) Pelvic organ prolapse involve a dropping down (prolapse) of the bladder, urethra, small intestine, rectum, uterus, or vagina caused by weakness of or injury to the ligaments, connective tissue... read more )
+Surgery that narrows the vagina (for example, to repair tissues torn during childbirth or to correct pelvic organ prolapse Pelvic Organ Prolapse (POP) Pelvic organ prolapse involves relaxation or weakening of the ligaments, connective tissue, and muscles of the pelvis, causing the bladder, urethra, small intestine, rectum, or uterus to bulge... read more )

 Genitourinary syndrome of menopause refers to changes in the vagina and urinary tract that occur after menopause.
 Tissues of the vagina can become thin, dry, and inelastic, and lubrication for intercourse is inadequate.
 These changes occur because estrogen levels decrease as women age.
 These changes can make intercourse painful.
 Urinary symptoms that can occur at menopause include a compelling need to urinate (urinary urgency) and frequent urinary tract infections.

 Provoked vestibulodynia may be present the first time something (such as a tampon, speculum, or penis) is inserted into the vagina (penetration).
 Or it may develop in a woman who has experienced comfortable, pain-free penetration.
 Vestibulodynia may result from a combination of factors, including the following: